 Slider dropouts are among the best technological features any commuter bike can have.
-The dropouts slide to tension belts and chains while incorporating flat mount disc brakes and a direct mount rear kickstand to support the bike.
+The dropouts slide to tension belts and chains while incorporating flat-mount disc brakes and a direct-mount rear kickstand to support the bike.

-Choose from black or grey models in sizes XS, S, M, L, XL, and enjoy the ride atop an aluminum body engineered to be enjoyed rather than toiled over: It’s low maintenance yet delivers on a dedicated commuting range thanks to 700C wheels with puncture-resistant tires.
+Choose from black or grey models in sizes XS, S, M, L, and XL, and enjoy the ride atop an aluminum body engineered to be enjoyed rather than toiled over: It’s low maintenance yet delivers on a dedicated commuting range thanks to 700C wheels with puncture-resistant tires.

-Commute in the proper riding position courtesy of the Marin alloy flat handlebar, stem, seat post, and grips, and the Marin Fitness Plush saddle plus commute platform pedals deliver on comfort, too.
+Commute in the proper riding position courtesy of the Marin alloy flat handlebar, stem, seat post, and grips, and the Marin Fitness Plush saddle plus commute platform pedals deliver comfort, too.

 -Great comfort from a premium brand-

 - Hybrid bike ready for commutes, cruises, and fitness rides